marinamarina/sure-thing/README.md

 Run the unit tests:

 run `python manage.py test`

-Please see my [SureThing website](http://www.surething.click/) to see the working application.

 ## License
 This project is free and released as open source software covered by the terms of the [GNU Public License](http://www.gnu.org/licenses/gpl-3.0.html) (GPL v3).
 You may not use the software, documentation, and samples exc